omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 ## Rendering JSX

-In React, for every DOM object, there is a corresponding **[virtual DOM object](https://www.codecademy.com/article/react-virtual-dom)** (see `ReactDOM` below).
+In React, for every DOM object, there is a corresponding **[virtual DOM object](https://www.codecademy.com/article/react-virtual-dom)** (see `ReactDOM` in the code example).
 A virtual DOM object is a representation of a DOM object, like a lightweight copy.

 ```js